IronBrandon/Godot-GameJolt-API/README.md

 **Export variables**

 - **private_key**: String\
     Your game's private key.
 If your project is open-source on GitHub, you can enter a path to a file and add that file to your .gitignore
 - **game_id**: String\
     Your game's ID.
 This is public, just look at your game's URL and copy the numbers.
 - **auto_batch**: bool\
     Merge queued requests in one batch.
 - **verbose**: bool\
     Prints more text.

 **Public variables**

-- **username_cache**: String\
-  The currently cached username
-- **token_cache**: String\
-  The currently cached token
 - **busy**: String\
     If true the GameJoltAPI is currently busy with a GJ call.
 - **queue**: Array[Request]\
     The current queue of **Request**s.
 - **current_request**: Request\
     The currently active GameJolt request.

 ### Methods (_functions_)

 *Untested in Godot 4.

+- `get_username() -> String`\
+    Returns the username cache.
+- `get_token() -> String`\
+    Returns the user token cache.
-- *`time_fetch() -> void`\
+- `time_fetch() -> void`\
     Fetches the current time.
 - *`batch_request(requests: Array[Request], parallel: bool = true, break_on_error: bool = false) -> void`\
     Calls a batch of **Request**s.

 **USERS**

 - *`user_auto_auth() -> void`\
     Attempts to automatically authenticate the user with the URL in Web exports.\
     When debugging, you can add this to the URL:  ?gjapi_username=<yourusername>&gjapi_token=<yourtoken>\
     Request type is "/users/auth/"
 - *`user_auth(username: String, token: String) -> void`\
     Attempts to authenticate a user with the given `username` and `token`.\
     Request type is "/users/auth/"
 - *`user_fetch(username: String, id: int = 0) -> void`\
     Fetch's the data of either the `username` or user `id`.\
     Request type is "/users/"
 - *`user_friends_fetch() -> void`\
     Fetch's the currently cached user's friends list.\
     Request type is "/friends/"

 **SESSIONS**

 - *`session_open() -> void`\
     Opens a session.\
     Request type is "/sessions/open/"
 - *`session_ping() -> void`\
     Pings an active session.\
     Request type is "/sessions/ping/"
 - *`session_close() -> void`
     Closes the active session.\
     Request type is "/sessions/close/"
 - *`session_check() -> void`\
     Checks for an active session.\
     Request type is "/sessions/check/"

 **SCORES**